TaleirOfDeynai/PawooAlwaysShowSpoilers/README.md

-# User-Script: Always Show Spoilers for Powoo
+# User-Script: Always Show Spoilers for Pawoo

-This is a GreaseMonkey-compatible user-script that reveals spoilers on the Powoo website automatically.
+This is a GreaseMonkey-compatible user-script that reveals spoilers on the Pawoo website automatically.
 It should work with all parts of the site, both the main deck-style application and when browsing individual profiles and toots.

 Toots that were automatically revealed will have a red-tint behind them.